Earth Notes: On G83-Lite: Solar Nanogeneration For Everyone (2009)

 Much of the G83 specification is about safety.
 It is there to protect the owner, the grid, and anyone working on the grid.
 A pluggable device would need extra safety features.
 For example, quickly stopping generation when unplugged to avoid delivering a dangerous shock to the user.

 I suggest that for safety G83-Lite plug-in nanogenerators should be capped at 100W.
 This should not limit product design much.
 It may though avoid issues with bad contacts, long wire runs and old supply meters.
-100W may be the best output from one square metre of consumer-grade solar PV material in good sunshine.
+100W may be about the best available output from one square metre of consumer-grade solar PV material in good sunshine.
+Thus what a typical rented-bedroom curtain lining may be able to contribute.

 The G83-Lite rules might be that each device is limited to 100W peak as above.
 It would also make sense to limit the number of such devices used in one home.
 I'd suggest allowing no more than about ten behind one single-phase meter.
 More could be allowed with permission from the DNO.
 But at that point maybe a bigger non-lite system would be affordable anyway.

-(2017 note: as more intermittent generation sources join the grid "lite" devices should come lower in the grid's "merit order".
-That means that they have to give way to other preferred energy sources sometimes.
+(2017 note: as more intermittent generation sources join the grid, "lite" devices should come lower in the grid's "merit order".
+That means that they would have to give way to other preferred energy sources sometimes.
 They could then help regulate the grid.
 How?
 By coming off-line eagerly (but randomly) when voltage or frequency rise by modest amounts for which normal generators stay on-line.
 Then come back on-line after random delays.
-It's not quite rocket science!
+It's not quite rocket science!)

 Retail suppliers may have to allow G83-Lite devices on all their tariffs too, to make G83-Lite work.
 Maybe with "net metering", which is where the user gets paid retail prices for energy that they generate.
 It is often not the best policy, but it is simple.